 When I was a child I loved to draw pictures of women.
-I would imagine that what I drew birthed a new person somewhere in the world, and I was the architect of their story.
-I would release my drawings to the wind so they could be born.
-Yet I myself felt a victim of the machinations of the great puppeteer that dictated my own life, sending in people and experiences I felt I never agreed to or wanted.
-As an adult I soon recognized this “great puppeteer” was merely the servant of my own perspective.
-I realized I was in fact the powerful force.
-I could be my own author.
+I imagined what I drew birthed a new person somewhere in the world, and I was the architect of their story.
+I would release my drawings to the wind in the woods behind my house, believing then they would be born.
+Yet I myself felt a victim of the machinations of the great invisible puppeteer that dictated my life, sending in people and experiences I had never agreed to or wanted.
+As an adult, I soon recognized this “great puppeteer” was merely the servant of my own perspective.
+I realized I was the powerful force that created my world.